ruseny/subnational-political-actors/README.md

 # Subnational political actors and socialisation in European institutions

-The purpose of this project is to document the data processing, statistics, and regression models used in the research paper.
+The purpose of this project is to document the data processing, statistics, and regression models used in the related research paper.
+One version of the paper is [here](https://drive.google.com/file/d/16NuelQBKjt2I9tL2VMwSkEtvXUmaU6sZ/view).

 The language is R, and the main notebook is structured as an R markdown file.